One Week in Northern Spain, the Perfect Itinerary for "Green Spain"

 LLanes Spain, Image @ Spanish Coches flickr

-Day 7: Drive Along the Coast From Oviedo to Bilbao
+Day 7: Drive Along the Coast From Oviedo Back To Bilbao

 Ah, what a beautiful drive this is.
 I saved my last day in northern Spain to drive along its spectacular coast.
 My flight back to the US was from Bilbao, a much more central hub than Oviedo.
 I stopped in 3 villages -- Llanes, Ribadesella, and St. Vicente de la Barquero.
 They were all incredibly lovely in their own distinct way.
 You could easily plop yourself down for a week to admire them, preferably in Llanes.